Washington / Baltimore HIDTA Initiatives

-The initiatives are collocated in twenty-eight sites across the region and each site is linked electronically to the HIDTA Investigative Support Center (ISC).
+The initiatives are collocated in 32 sites across the region, with each site linked electronically to the HIDTA Investigative Support Center (ISC).
 Using the latest in law enforcement technology, the ISC collects, analyzes and disseminates information and intelligence on drug trafficking, money laundering, violence, gangs and weapons trafficking to support HIDTA initiatives and participating agencies.

 W/B HIDTA law enforcement initiatives are spread throughout Maryland, DC, Virginia, and West Virginia.
 They include partnerships between local and state law enforcement and various federal agencies including the Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), Immigration and Customs Enforcement (ICE), Department of Homeland Security (DHS), Internal Revenue Service (IRS), Customs and Border Protection (CBP), US Postal Inspection Services (USPIS), Bureau of Alcohol, Tobacco, and Firearms (ATF), US Park Police, Department of State, US Secret Service, and the US Marshal Service.